 Installing a Bench Vise

-Give your workbench the holding power it deserves.
+Give your workbench the holding power it deserves with a quality bench vise

-Let’s face it; a workbench without vises is basically just an assembly table.
+Let’s face it; a woodworking workbench without a quality woodworking vise (or two) is basically just an assembly table.
 Vises provide the muscle for securing workpieces for planing, sawing, routing, and other tooling operations.
 Of the myriad commercial models, the venerable Record vise is one that has stood the test of time, because it’s simple to install, easy to operate, and designed to survive generations of use.
 Although it’s no longer in production, several clones are available, including the Eclipse vise, which I show in this article.
 Similar vises may differ in features, but attachment is similar.

 This is the best approach for a face vise, because the entire length of a board secured for edge work will contact the bench edge for support and additional clamping, as shown in the photo above.
 Regardless of the type of mounting, have your vise(s) in hand before you start so you can determine the size of the spacers, jaws, and hardware needed for a trouble-free installation.